Discovery+: Content library

 The library of Discovery+ is drawn primarily from the original programming of Warner Bros.
-Discovery's factual channel brands, including but not limited to Discovery Channel, Animal Planet, TLC, Travel Channel, Magnolia Network, HGTV, Food Network, Investigation Discovery, CNN, and other international brands where applicable such as Asian Food Network.
+Discovery's channel brands, including but not limited to Discovery Channel, Animal Planet, TLC, Travel Channel, Magnolia Network, HGTV, Food Network, Investigation Discovery, CNN, and other international brands where applicable such as Asian Food Network.

 In the U.S., Discovery+ has also licensed non-scripted programming from A&E Networks—including A&E, History, and Lifetime programs—and NBCUniversal Global Distribution—including American Ninja Warrior, The Biggest Loser, Flipping Out, Queer Eye, The Real Housewives of Melbourne, Cheshire, Johannesburg, Top Chef Canada (which is produced for the Canadian version of Food Network), and WAGS.

 On August 4, 2022, WBD announced that a CNN content hub featuring a selection of its original series and documentaries would be added to the service.
 CNN had attempted to launch a streaming service, CNN+, during the lead-up to the WarnerMedia/Discovery merger, but it was discontinued by Perrette and new CNN head Chris Licht only a month after its launch due to its conflicts with the merged company's OTT strategy.

+In October 2022, WBD announced an agreement with Filipino media company ABS-CBN to license lifestyle programming from its pay television channel Metro Channel in Central and Southeast Asia, with distribution via Discovery+, Discovery Asia, and Asian Food Network.

 Sports

 In selected European territories, Discovery+ offers sports content via Warner Bros.
-Discovery's Eurosport networks, subsuming Eurosport's previous streaming platform Eurosport Player.
+Discovery's Eurosport and TNT Sports networks, subsuming Eurosport's previous streaming platform Eurosport Player.
 The service began to subsume GolfTV following its December 2022 shutdown.

+Also, in September 2023, BT Group and Warner Bros.
+Discovery announced that the BT Sport app and web player would close on October 12, 2023, making Discovery+ the new streaming home for TNT Sports.

+In February 2024, MotorTrend+ was shut down and its content and subscribers were migrated to Discovery+.

 Device support and service features

-Discovery+ is available through traditional Windows/macOS web browsers, the major digital media player platforms (such as Amazon Fire TV, Roku, Apple TV and Chromecast), Android TV, Xbox One/Series X/S gaming consoles, and through Android and iOS apps.
+Discovery+ is available through traditional Windows/macOS web browsers, the major digital media player platforms (such as Amazon Fire TV, Roku, Apple TV, and Chromecast), Android TV, Xbox One/Series X/S gaming consoles, and through Android and iOS apps.

 Launch

-In October 2021, Discovery announced that Discovery+ would launch in Canada on October 19.
-Corus Entertainment (which is the Canadian licensee for most of Discovery's lifestyle brands) is a marketing partner for the service, and has promoted Discovery+ via its television networks, digital platforms, and radio.
-Discovery stated that over a thousand episodes of programming would be available with French-language subtitles at launch.

-It is planned that Discovery+ will be available on Sky Glass, Sky Q and Sky X in Austria and Germany and to Vodafone customers in Romania, Portugal, Greece, Czech Republic, Hungary and Iceland by mid-2022.
+At the beginning of 2021 it was announced that Discovery+ would become available to Vodafone customers in Romania, Portugal, Greece, Czech Republic, Hungary, and Iceland sometime in the middle of 2022.
+However, the plans were halted as Max was launched instead in those regions, excluding Greece and Iceland.

-In May 2022, it was announced that BT Group would become a distribution partner for the service in the UK, as part of a planned joint venture between Eurosport and BT Sport.

-In August, Brazilian website vcfaz.tv has said that Discovery+ will launch in Brazil on September 1, but Discovery has denied this.
-It was then confirmed by Discovery that Discovery+'s launch date in Brazil would be November 9, 2021.